render-engine/render-engine/docs/docs/contributing/CONTRIBUTING.md

 ### Your changes linted and formatted using ruff and markdownlint

 Render engine's style is defined in the projects `pyproject.toml`.
 Before submitting your pull request.
 You should run the following commands.
-(If you don't a commit will be added to your PR doing so or you will be asked to before commiting.)
+(If you don't a commit will be added to your PR doing so or you will be asked to before committing.)

 ```sh
 python -m ruff check src --fix
 python -m ruff format src
 ```

 Markdown changes will also be linted using the markdownlint2 github action.
-If you are using our dev container or code space, the markdownlint extenstion will update changes on save.
+If you are using our dev container or code space, the markdownlint extension will update changes on save.

 ### Tests for your code additions and removals